Chessie (sea monster)

 In American folklore, Chessie is a sea monster said to live in the midst of the Chesapeake Bay.
 Claims of sightings appear in local media and regionally-themed books from 1936 onward.
-Over time, the figure developed into an environmental icon associated with the ecological health of the Chesapeake Bay, and continues to play a role in modern popular culture.
+Over time, the figure developed into an environmental icon.
+Chessie is associated with the ecological health of the Chesapeake Bay, continuing to play a role in modern popular culture.

 Claims of sightings

 The earliest purported sighting of a Chessie-like creature may have been from a military helicopter flying over Bush River in 1936.
 "Something reptilian and unknown in the water" was observed by the helicopter's crew.
+However, a Chessie sighting from a helicopter in 1936 seems unlikely as the earliest Sikorsky helicopter flight was near Stratford, Connecticut in 1939.

-According to Matt Lake in Weird Maryland, two perch fishermen, Francis Klarrman and Edward J. Ward spotted something in the water near Baltimore in 1943:
+According to Matt Lake in Weird Maryland, two perch fishermen, Francis Klarrman and Edward J. Ward, spotted something in the water near Baltimore in 1943:

 In 1978, witnesses claimed to have seen Chessie near Southern Maryland's Calvert Cliffs State Park and in the Potomac River in Westmoreland County, Virginia.

 A sketch of an unknown sea creature, drawn by boater Trudy Guthrie, was published by the Evening Sun in September 1980.
 It was later identified as a manatee from Florida.
 Manatees are occasionally sighted in the area.
 Unlike the reports of a serpentine creature, manatees create a "smooth 'footprint'... as they move" rather than undulating from side to side.

 In 1982, Robert and Karen Frew supposedly videotaped Chessie near Kent Island.
 Their video shows a brownish object moving side to side like an aquatic snake.

 Another claim of a sighting of the beast occurred in 1997, off the shore of Fort Smallwood Park, very close to shore.

 The most recent reported sighting occurred on April 5, 2014, at 1:40 am.
 While parked on the side of Arundel Beach Road directly next to the Magothy River "when the tide was really high", a Maryland resident and his friend reportedly saw Chessie less than 5 ft away from his car.
 He described it a snake-like creature 25–30 ft in length, without fins, topped with a slender football-shaped head, and black in color, although he could not distinguish between having scales or leathery skin.
 The creature did not rise out of the water, but the head and tail end "just breached the surface" of the water as it moved "with a serpentine motion".
 The witness first questioned himself if it was two separate animals traveling behind one another, but soon realized that it was one creature because of the pattern it created on the water surface.
 There are no known snakes in Maryland that get anywhere close to 25 feet long.
 Although no photo was obtained because the witness was "so busy trying to figure out what the hell I was looking at" that he did not think to take a picture with his cell phone, the witness was so moved he called the Maryland Department of Natural Resources soon after the sighting.